Easy Cleanse for Busy Moms

 3) Easy Cleanse Lunch

-Sakara.
+Sakara or Provenance.
 (If you’re not buying Sakara, make yourself any lunch that doesn’t contain wheat, sugar, dairy, vegetable oils, or meat, and don’t forget to load up on good fats and protein like avocado, nuts, and beans.)

 4) Easy Cleanse Afternoon Snack